-- 2) The emergency lighting units are provided to the communal landings, stairs and lift motor room, server room and some service cupboards on the ground floor. - 3) The emergency lighting battery system is situated in the roof void.
+- 2) The emergency lighting units are provided to the communal landings, stairs and lift motor room and caretakers room at ground floor. - 3) The emergency lighting battery system is situated in the roof void.

 4) All installed equipment is checked and tested on a monthly basis by Sandwell MBC in house electrical team or approved contractor, in accordance with current standards.